Pakistan Tehreek-e-Insaf: Domestic

 The PTI proposed civilian control of Pakistan's military.
 The Inter-Services Intelligence service would report directly to the Prime Minister of Pakistan, and the defence budget would be audited by the government.
 Imran Khan also pledged to resign should any terrorism take place from Pakistani soil following these reforms.
 PTI organised a protest against drone attacks in Pakistan on 23 November 2013 at Peshawar, where it called on the federal government to force an end to U.S. CIA drone attacks and to block NATO supplies through the country to Afghanistan.
 "We will put pressure on America, and our protest will continue if drone attacks are not stopped."
 The U.S. embassy declined to comment on the protest that also temporarily closed a route leading to one of two border crossings used for the shipments.

 The PTI also raised issue of religious tolerance and greater representation for minorities.
 PTI promised to crack down on police brutality, restructure the civil service, reform the electoral system, allow for a truly independent judiciary, decentralise state power, and enforce laws which extend personal liberty.
-On 20 February 2013 PTI launched its 'Education Policy' with plans to introduce a uniform education system with one curriculum in three languages for Urdu, English and regional languages for entire Pakistan in primary schools.
+On 20 February 2013 PTI launched its 'Education Policy' with plans to introduce a uniform education system with one curriculum in three languages for Urdu, English and regional languages for the entire of Pakistan in primary schools.
 The PTI advocated the establishment of South Punjab and Gilgit Baltistan as formal provinces of Pakistan.
+The PTI is described as secular and centre-right.

 In the 2018 election, Imran Khan promises to bring a "Naya Pakistan" (new Pakistan).
 Following its rise to national government in Pakistan, the PTI backed off from certain commitments in its manifesto what was criticised by its opponents as U-turns.
 Dawn has found that the progress on some promises is still stuck in its initial stages or has been marred with delays.